 MOTION_LEVEL = 2 # (0=highest, 1=high, 2=middle, 3=low, 4=lowest)

 MOTION_TIME = 0 # (0=1mins, 1=3mins, 2=5mins, 3=10mins)

 Please note, to change the last setting (time & date) you need to change the N to a Y at the beginning.
 Layout is: YEAR / MONTH / DAY – HOUR / MIN / SECS

 Motion Time is not applicable for the Mini Clock Camera.

-Switch the camera OFF (using the on/off switch under the back cover) and connect to main power using the cable and 3 pin plug supplied – this connects to the clock via the mini USB socket on the back of the clock.
-Whilst charging the red light (next to the mini USB post) will show and will go out once the battery is fully charged.
+Switch the camera OFF (using the on/off switch under the back cover) and connect to a mains power outlet using the cable and 3 pin plug supplied – this connects to the clock via the mini USB socket on the back of the clock.
+Whilst charging, the red light (next to the mini USB post) will show and this light will go out once the battery is fully charged.
 A full charge can take around 5-6 hours.